 But back to my bush though.
 I’m loving this thang and my curl pattern.
 Nothing like loving something that’s naturally yours.
 So far, I’ve done two washNgo’s.
 Once with shea moisture shampoo and conditioner then the next time with the Devacurl No Poo and One Condition… Try to find what works for me.

 I must say I’m loving the Deva curl products.
 My hair felt super soft.
 However my curls, were popping with both products.
 At the end of the day I’m happy I big chopped sooner than later.
 I just love my hair!
 How it feels… the texture…how healthy it is… I can go on!

 Now that my transitioning journey is over… What’s next on my agenda?
 I plan to do protective styles until April.
 Then I will get my hair dyed and shaped.
 Then just begin to rock my natural.
 Grow my hair out healthy and long.

 I thank you for reading my transitioning diary.
 I hope you have learned something, laughed a little or have been inspired.
 On the this roller coaster to natural I was inspired.
 I created my youtube and started this blog!
 Still can’t believe I got my hair cut off!
 I really thought I would have a different reaction.
 But boy was I wrong.
 It felt liberating when I let go of all that damaged hair.
 If your wondering if you should big chop or not… I say, GO FOR IT!
 If your like me and not fully comfortable with the length after your chop continue to protective style for a while to your at a length your comfortable with.
-To see what’s what in my life, tune into my youtube channel (in menu above/view transitioning to natural video below) or come back to visit my blog.
+To see what’s what in my life, tune into my youtube channel or come back to visit my blog.
 Thank you again.